 Her story of how she got to this level of exercise is really inspiring and I admire her persistence.
 She says, “I’m go back and forth about getting out of my comfort zone.
 For so long my comfort zone was my apartment, a few blocks around my apartment and work after I had eye surgery that didn’t work.
 I lost my depth perception and had problems navigating living in New York City.
 After that, if I just want to keep exercising the way I am, I’m cool with that.
 If someone invites me to something where I feel it’s a safe space, I’ll go.
 I’m going to go to Yoga in Bryant Park Thursday night.
 That’s totally going to set off either my vertigo or my vision, but I’ll be with friends who know and get that.
 And if I need help I can ask.”

 I had to share her Heal Your Headache safe dinner with you as it looked amazing.
 She seared a steak and added whole roasted cauliflower, asparagus, and chimichurri.
-Her recipe for migraine safe chimichurri is below.
+Here's a recipe for migraine safe chimichurri.

 As for me, I got my 10 workouts in for the week!
 One of them had to be at home with my husband, who was thoroughly enjoying coaching me through a crossfit-style workout.
 I tried some new spin classes and even fit in a few recipes.
 I'll be honest, I didn't feel great that week, but it was so motivating to participate with all these amazing women.
 They really kept me going.